apace100/origins-docs/docs/types/entity_condition_types/power_type.md

 [Entity Condition Type](../entity_condition_types.md)

-Checks if the entity has a power that uses the specified power type.
+Checks if the entity has a power that uses the specified [Power Type](../power_types.md).

 Type ID: `origins:power_type`